kitfactory/refinire/README.md

 ---

-## 🏗️ AgentPipeline Class: Easy LLM Workflows
+## 🏗️ AgentPipeline Class: Easy LLM Workflows (⚠️ Deprecated)

+**⚠️ Deprecated:** `AgentPipeline` is deprecated as of v0.0.22 and will be removed in v0.1.0.
+Please use [GenAgent with Flow/Step architecture](#-recommended-flowstep-architecture) instead.

 The `AgentPipeline` class provides an all-in-one solution for AI agent workflows.
 It:
   - Generates content based on user-defined instructions